top of page

 Dr Paul K. Dezendorf

-Dr Dezendorf is an accomplished academic and practitioner with twenty-five years of university teaching and staff work including Fulbright Scholar and Specialist awards and twenty-seven trips to Russia as well as to England, Germany, Armenia, and the Kyrgyz Republic, Grand Turks & Caicos Islands, and Slovenia.
+Dr Dezendorf, based in the US, is an accomplished academic and practitioner with twenty-five years of university teaching and staff work including Fulbright Scholar and Specialist awards and twenty-seven trips to Russia as well as to England, Germany, Armenia, and the Kyrgyz Republic, Grand Turks & Caicos Islands, and Slovenia.
 Professor Dezendorf has authored or co-authored over fifteen journal articles, eight book chapters/case study publications, four teaching manuals and forty-eight national and international presentations.
 His prior work includes ten years of general management and divisional staff positions with major cable television companies and five years as coordinator of state and local planning for cable television in New Jersey, USA.

 He holds a PhD in Public Health in Health Promotion, Education, and Behavior, a Master of Social Work, and a Graduate Certificate in Gerontology from the University of South Carolina as well as an MBA from Rutgers University and a BA in Economics from Drew University.